-1.2 Summary of the Translocation Proposal
+1.3 Summary of the Translocation Proposal

-Details of the translocation proposal are provided in this plan, however key points are summarised below:
+Details of the translocation proposal are provided in this plan.
+However, key points are summarised below:

-Material from both plants salvaged from the Alliance Business Park will be replanted within the Epping North Conservation Reserve.
-Plants will be salvaged from the two plants outside the Edgars Creek Corridor (Figure 1) and will be propagated in a nursery to provide 10 clones from each plant (20 tube-stock plants).
+Material from plants salvaged from the Alliance Business Park (East) will be replanted within nominated recipient site.
+Material will be salvaged from the 18 plants outside the Edgars Creek Corridor (Figure 1) and will be propagated in a nursery to provide 10 clones from each plant (180 tube-stock plants).

-From this material, 4 clones (tubes) sourced from each of the original 2 plants will be planted in pairs into the selected reserves in an attempt to establish three clones from each plant.
-For each plant the remaining six clones will be retained in a nursery as a backup to replace any translocated clones which die.
+From this material, 4 clones (tubes) sourced from each of the original 18 plants (72 plants) will be planted in clonal pairs into the selected reserve in an attempt to establish three clones from each plant (54 plants).
+For each plant the remaining six clones (108 plants) will be retained in a nursery as a backup to replace any translocated clones which die before being considered established.
+Each pair of clones will be planted in suitable habitat and be separated by at least five metres from both each other and the planting of other plants.